 I’ve been getting tons of questions about oil-pulling from my clients, lately (I blame it on the GOOP effect) so I put together a short video of what it is and how I use it to whiten my teeth naturally and freshen my breath.

 Oil-pulling es from the Ayurvedic tradition, and sounds a little weird at first, but I promise you’ll get used to it in a couple of days, and even enjoy doing it once you see the fast results.

 Personally, it has bee a part of my daily morning routine, just like brushing my teeth, and I enjoy doing it because I know it works.

 Check out the video for the full scoop:

-As mentioned in the video, you can use any oil, as long as it’s not roasted.
-I prefer the Barlean’s brand coconut oil because it tastes good and es in a dark plastic container, which I just leave in my bathroom.
+As mentioned in the video, you can use any oil, as long as it’s not roasted, although I prefer unrefined coconut oil or sesame oil.

 If you know someone who uses whitening strips or other products to whiten their teeth, share this video with them, for a natural, and gentler alternative that is just as effective (without getting sensitive teeth!).